rahmaskp/From-Maps-to-Metrics-Analyzing-Spatial-Trends-of-Airbnb-Listings-in-Bangkok/README.md

 │ └── From Maps to Metrics-Analyzing Spatial Trends of Airbnb Listings in Bangkok.ipynb <- Main notebook containing all analysis, visualizations, and insights
 │
 ├── reports
-│   ├── slide/               <- Presentation slides summarizing key findings
+│   └── slide/               <- Presentation slides summarizing key findings
-│   └── figures/             <- Saved figures used for reporting
 │
 ├── docs/
 │   └── data_dictionary.md   <- Description of all dataset features